pulumi/pulumi-hugo/themes/default/archetypes/blog-post/index.md

 # ratio has been provided for you.
 meta_image: meta.png

-# At least one author is required.
+# This block is optional, but recommended.
 The values in this list correspond with the `id`
 # properties of the team member files at /data/team/team.
 Create a file for yourself
 # if you don't already have one.
 authors: